scds/intro-twine/README.md

-# Introduction to Twine Games
+# Introduction to Creating Interactive Stories with Twine
-Materials for the DMDS workshop: **Introduction to Twine Games**
+Materials for the DMDS workshop: **Introduction to Creating Interactive Stories with Twine**

 This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/intro-twine) with GitHub Pages.